 If you know where to look, you’ll find that Los Angeles is filled with impressive historical buildings that are indeed a sight to see.
 Whether you love architecture or want to learn more about the history of early Los Angeles, here are some great examples of historic buildings in the area.

-The Fine Arts Building is a little known building located in the heart of the financial district in Downtown LA.
-The building was originally built in 1928 in the Romanesque Revival architectural style.
-Originally built to to house galleries for local artists, today the tradition continue as it houses both galleries as well as studios for local artists throughout all 13 stories of the building.
-The lobby is open daily to the public and also features artist’s works that rotates weekly.
+The Fine Arts Building is a little-known building located in the heart of the financial district in Downtown LA.
+The building was initially built in 1928 in the Romanesque Revival architectural style.
+Developed initially to house galleries for local artists, today the tradition continues as it houses both galleries as well as studios for local artists throughout all 13 stories of the building.
+The lobby is open daily to the public and also features artist’s works that rotate weekly.
 The Fine Arts Building is located at 811 West 7th Street.

-For an interesting area to explore, head to Carroll Avenue, a street that is located in Los Angeles, near Echo Park.
-The street consists of Victorian-era homes that were all built during the late 1800s.
-In fact, this particular area is one of the first suburbs that was created in Los Angeles.
+For an exciting area to explore, head to Carroll Avenue, a street that is located in Los Angeles, near Echo Park.
+The road consists of Victorian-era homes that were all built during the late 1800s.
+This particular area is one of the first suburbs that was created in Los Angeles.
 Carroll Avenue is filled with Victorian manors that are used as private residences as they first did back at the turn of the 19th century.
 Visit this historic street and step back into time as you see what houses looked like during the early days of Los Angeles.